Greg0109/GLog---Python/README.rst

 A logging system based on structlog with ntfy support

-This python package had support for pushover previously, but it was removed due to pushover keeping its logs in plain text in the server while sending the notification.
+This python package had support for pushover previously, but it was removed due to privacy concerns.
+It might be added back in a future.
 There might be some inconsistencies in the code due to it (for instance prints saying ntfy or ntfy support)

 * Free software: MIT license